reneespinosa/reneespinosa/README.md

 - 👨‍💻 Second-year Computer Science student passionate about problem-solving and software development.
 With experience in competitive programming, I constantly seek challenges to enhance my skills in algorithms and data structures.
-- 🏆 Recognized participant in the Ibero-American Informatics Competition 2021, where I received an honorable mention, and proud 4th place finisher in the Caribbean Finals of the ICPC 2022.
+- 🏆 Recognized participant in the Ibero-American Informatics Competition 2021, where I received an honorable mention, and proud 4th place finisher in the Caribbean Finals of the ICPC 2022 among 41 teams.
 These achievements have reinforced my commitment to excellence and motivated me to explore new frontiers in computer science and programming.
 - 🌟 Currently, I'm immersed in the exciting world of Front-End development, exploring the fundamentals of web design and creating attractive, functional interfaces.
 I'm dedicated to learning and mastering key technologies like HTML, CSS, and JavaScript to build dynamic web experiences.
 - ⚙️ Additionally, I'm venturing into the fascinating field of Machine Learning, where I'm exploring basic concepts and applications.
 I'm excited to